📱 General ☁️ Sync & Drive 🤖 AI & Processing 📝 Notes & Files 🔧 Troubleshooting ⚙️ Developer Mode

 Can I use Mindverse notes in Obsidian, VS Code, or other editors?

 Yes.
 Every note is a plain .md file.
-Open the mindverse/notes/ folder in your Google Drive as a vault in Obsidian, or any other editor.
+Open the mindverse/entries/ folder in your Google Drive as a vault in Obsidian, or any other editor.
 Edits made outside the app sync back in on the next sync cycle.

 Mindverse notes include YAML frontmatter with metadata (tags, category, created/modified timestamps).
 Obsidian handles this natively.
 Other editors show it as plain text at the top of the file.